Women+ Mount Rainier Climb

 All women, trans, and femme identifying individuals are welcome in this space.

 Mount Rainier is the highest peak in Washington state and an iconic stratovolcano in the Cascade Range.
 Revered as Tahoma or Tacobet by the Indigenous peoples of the region, Mount Rainier holds deep cultural and spiritual significance.
-Join a group of inspiring women+ for four days as you learn new mountaineering skills and surround yourself with the beauty and power of this awe-inspiring mountain.
+Join a group of inspiring women+ for 4 days as you learn new mountaineering skills and immerse yourself in the beauty and power of this awe-inspiring mountain.

 Price: $2825